emqx/emqx-docs/en_US/faq/faq.md

 Usually an MQTT client has to subscribe to the topics explicitly by itself, if it wants to receive the messages under these topics.
 Subscription by Broker means that the broker can subscribe to particular topics for a client without client's interaction.
 The relation of such clients and the topics they should be subscribed to is stored at broker side.

 Usage of Subscription by Broker can ease the management of massive clients, and save computational resources and bandwidth for devices.

+## Is There a Limit on the Number of ACLs for a Single Client?

+Theoretically, there is no limit.
+However, to improve the performance of message subscription and publishing, it is advisable to avoid having too many ACL rules.
+It is recommended that a single client have no more than 10 ACLs.
+Using wildcard rules can help reduce the number of ACL entries.

 ## What is the usage of system topics?
 What system topics are available?